gabrieljoaooo5/LGBT_Survey_ViolenceAndHarassment/README.md

 ## File Descriptions

 - **data folder**: Contains the dataset.
-If you want to download, check out: https://www.kaggle.com/ruslankl/european-union-lgbt-survey-2012.
+If you want to download, check it out: https://www.kaggle.com/ruslankl/european-union-lgbt-survey-2012.
  - **src folder**: Contains the jupyter notebook.

 ## Medium